jiriklepl/noarr-structures/docs/DefiningStructures.md

 - queried for a nonexistent sub-structure `Sub` or dimension `QDim` (or a sub-structure that just cannot be reached with the current state `s`)
 - any additional documented requirements are not met

-In the members `strict_offset_of` and `strict_state_at`, the word "strict" refers to the fact that the `Sub` template argument is expected to be strictly a **sub**structure, i.e. never the structure itself.
+In the member `strict_offset_of`, the word "strict" refers to the fact that the `Sub` template argument is expected to be strictly a **sub**structure, i.e. never the structure itself.
-Note that these two members should not be called directly, but only via `noarr::offset_of` and `noarr::state_at` respectively, which take care of the non-strict case.
+It should be called via `noarr::offset_of`, which take care of the non-strict case.

 If [mangling](other/Mangling.md) support is desired, the structure must additionally: